-"Invisible Pain Field Generator" is a name stolen from a mail-order advertisement for phasors, lasers, and surveillance equipment in a late-1970s electronics magazine.
-The Invisible PAIN Field Generator, inspired by the sheer malice of such a device, inflicted a performance-art project on the world; that is, the London, Ontario part of the world.
+"Invisible Pain Field Generator" is a name stolen from a mail-order advertisement for phasors, lasers, pain generators, and surveillance equipment in a late-1970s electronics magazine.
+The Invisible PAIN Field Generator, inspired by the sheer malice of such devices, inflicted a performance-art project on the world; that is, the London, Ontario part of the world.

 Performed and recorded 1984-86, edited and assembled 1999-2017

 This compilation is formatted as a 60-minute, radiophonic show that combines and juxtaposes recordings of the performances as well as other similar material.